Tap Dancing in a Minefield: Your Guide to Amazon Restricted Categories

 Don’t Try to Tap Dance in a Minefield

-As you can see, there is a little more to Amazon’s restricted categories than what meets the eye.
+As you can see, there is a little more to restricted categories on Amazon than what meets the eye.
 Before you pour money into a winning product idea, take a spin through the policies and regulations listed above.
 At worst, you took some time out of your day for peace of mind.
 At best, you saved yourself thousands of dollars in wasted inventory, suspended listings, and the risk of a banned account.

 If you have experience selling products in Amazon gated categories, head over to the Helium 10 Member’s Facebook Group and share your experience!
 Whether you are a new seller or an Amazon expert, we’re in this together.